ember-cli/ember-twiddle/README.md

 ### Browser support

 To make using Ember Twiddle secure, we use the [sandbox](http://caniuse.com/#feat=iframe-sandbox) and [srcdoc](http://caniuse.com/#feat=iframe-srcdoc) attributes of the `<iframe>` element.
-These are not supported by any version of IE at the moment and older versions of other browsers also lack support.
+Especially `srcdoc` is not supported by any version of IE at the moment and older versions of other browsers also lack support for `sandbox`.
 Furthermore, the sandbox prohibits the use of cookies, localstorage, indexdb, WebWoker etc.

+We are planning to move to a secure solution with better compatibility soon (most likely one where the twiddle is run on a different domain).

 ## Feedback